 Studies Suggest Robotic Surgery Is Effective in Bladder Cancer Treatment

-This procedure is called an open radical cystectomy, and though it is effective in the treatment of muscle-invasive bladder cancer, it is associated with substantial complications such as excessive blood loss and longer duration of hospital stays.
+About 50,000 men and 17,000 women in the U.S. get diagnosed with bladder cancer yearly.
+Generally, the treatment for bladder cancer involves the removal of the bladder and organs close to it.
+This is called an open radical cystectomy, and though it is effective in the treatment of muscle-invasive bladder cancer, it is associated with substantial complications such as excessive blood loss and a longer duration of hospital stays.

 This bladder removal procedure uses the da Vinci Surgical System, which provides superior visualization and a robotic arm that imitates the surgeon’s movements precisely.